 - If you are currently using Rails, you likely have these set up already.
 Your POS Specialist will confirm this prior to Google onboarding and request additional configurations if necessary.

 - If requested and supported by your POS, you may be able to separate Google orders from other providers via POS configurations.
-Your Specialist will be able to confirm what options you have available.
+Your Google Manager will be able to confirm what options you have available.

 - Payments on Google orders will close to the Tender ID you set up regardless of credit card type.
 Payments will be remitted directly using the eCommerce merchant account set up through Olo for that location, which can affect reporting for verifying payment amounts.

-- Your Specialist will be able to provide additional reporting and potential workarounds if necessary.
+- Your Delivery Manager will be able to provide additional reporting and potential workarounds if necessary.
 Additional information related to payments is discussed in the next section.

 - POS Configurations for Google Dispatch:

 - Dispatch orders can be placed through the Google ordering system, which may require adjustments to existing POS Configurations.
-Your Specialist can walk you through the available options for your POS as to how Dispatch orders can be sent down via Google.
+Your Delivery Manager can walk you through the available options for your POS as to how Dispatch orders can be sent down via Google.

 - Orders originating from Google will be processed using Google Pay on the consumer side; however, payments will use the eCommerce merchant account set up in Olo for that location.